ooni/probe-cli/docs/design/dd-006-throttling.md

 Through these events, we know when "read" returned (`t`), for how much time it was blocked (`t - t0`), and the number of bytes sent or received.

-The slope of the integral of "read" events, threfore, provides information about the speed at which we were receiving data from the network.
+The slope of the integral of "read" events, therefore, provides information about the speed at which we were receiving data from the network.
 Slow downs in the stream either correspond to reordering and retransmission events (where there is head of line blocking) or to timeout events (where the TCP pipe is empty).